-Costa Rica Travel Itinerary from a First Gen Traveler
+Costa Rica Travel Itinerary

 Read the adventures of three Latinas that had their Dora La Exploradora moment in the forests and beaches of Costa Rica.
 This was our first sister travel experience outside of visiting familia in México.
 We also went with our mutual amiga.
 It was the best time we could have had.
 Read more about our jampacked 5 days in Costa Rica.